ProtonMail/protoncore_android/key-transparency/README.md

 The config contains a local feature flag to enable/disable the checks globally.
 If the product wants to enable KT, it needs to provide an instance of [KeyTransparencyParameters](domain/src/main/kotlin/me/proton/core/keytransparency/domain/KeyTransparencyConfig.kt), the module provides several instances, for each environment that supports KT on the backend.

+## UI-less integration:

+As a first iteration, KT will be integrated without any UI.
+To avoid weird interactions for the user, all the logic of KT is wrapped in error catching.
+Errors are logged and not propagated.